mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/HWR_MikaliMaps_readme.txt

 INSTALLATION

 If you have the Steam version of the game, installation is done by subscribing to the mod on Steam Workshop.
-For the GOG.com version of the game, you must download the mod from ModDB or GitHub, then extract the ZIP archive and copy the "DataMikaliMaps" folder to your "Homeworld Remastered" directory.
+For the GOG.com version of the game and/or the GitHub version of the mod, you must download the mod from ModDB or GitHub, then extract the ZIP archive and copy the "DataMikaliMaps" folder to your "Homeworld Remastered" or "HomeworldRM" directory.
 Finally, you must add "-moddatapath DataMikaliMaps -overrideBigFile -luatrace" to your shortcut's "Target" field.

 ================================================================================